Reimagining Crossborder Journalism With Social TV.

 For the real-time content broadcasted during the virtual Global Pop-Up Newsroom, we have primarily been using Twitter and Facebook.
 The stories published during a pop-up are then curated for documentation.
 Storify — a social networking service that let the user create lists and timelines — was initially used for this purpose.
 But after it shut down in May 2018, the ACJ students curated these stories on Wakelet, for example #PopUpWellbeingfrom December 5, 2018 and #IWD2019 from March 8, 2019.

 “Journalism is fluid — liquid, as media scholar Mark Deuze argues — and we need to create ways for students to learn that the only constant is change”, explains Melissa Wall, “Always be open to change!”
+(See also: Melissa Wall, Liquid journalism for the next generation, 2017.)
 The Global Pop-Up Newsroom insofar establishes a liquid working environment in which participants develop an open-mind and commit themselves to adapt to a changing working environment and master the most valuable and sophisticated digital skill-set in five key areas for comms teams and newsrooms in the Now Age:

 1. Smart preparation.

 2. High speed adoption to new emerging methods and tools.

 3. Skillful visual storytelling both profound and on the fly as well as specified across platforms.